SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

 Optimizing an Existing WEC Model
 ********************************

-This section explains and expands upon the |optimization.m|_ example file provided in the root directory of the WecOptTool source code.
+This section explains and expands upon the |optimization.m|_ example file provided in the ``examples/RM3`` directory of the WecOptTool source code.
 This example considers the DOE Reference Model 3 (RM3_) device.

 .. raw:: html